Georgekemk/Educopter/Future Research/README.md

 - arming conditions
 - failsafe events

 Adding these indicators would improve usability during setup and flight testing.
+They weren't included in this design due to the difficulty of implementation on a single-sided circuit board.

 ## Integrated power distribution